KarakoA/homework-draft/README.md

 ```

 ### Task 2
 In the card game of Vingt-et-Un (Twenty-One) the aim is to come as close to `21` as possible, without going over it.
-It is played with a standard deck of cards (2 to King), where aces have a value of either 1 or 11 and all other picture cards (Jack, King, Queen) have a fixed value of 10.
+It is played with a standard deck of cards (2 to King), where aces have a value of either 1 or 11 and all other picture cards (Jack, Queen, King) have a fixed value of 10.

 #### A)
-Each card is represented as a a string: Number cards `"2"-"10"`, Ace - `"A"`, Jack - `"J"`, King - `"K"`, Queen - `"Q"`.
+Each card is represented as a a string: Number cards `"2"-"10"`, Ace - `"A"`, Jack - `"J"`, Queen - `"Q"`, King - `"K"`.

 Implement a function named `parse`, that takes a card (`String`) and returns an `Int`.
 When encountering an ace it should return `11`.